makersacademy/CV/README.md

   I learned about SEO, thumbnails/story promotion, CMS and publishing tools.
 - `Producer`: making stories into engaging TV.
 - `Avid Edit Trainer`: training more 100+ staff across departments on Avid editing software and server tools, in
-  London and DC
+  London and DC.

 **CNN International**
-- `Satellite Feed Producer` in the CNN London Master Control Room
+- `Satellite Feed Producer` in the CNN London Master Control Room.

 **Heart 106.2**
 - `Reporter`: interviewing politicians and covering stories from scrabble championships to police raids.